-The "Usage Stats" tab shows you the events Sentry has received across your entire organization along with a list of all projects and their consumption of errors, transactions, and attachments.
-Events fall into one of three categories: Accepted, Filtered, or Dropped.
-Filtered events are events that were blocked due to your inbound data filter rules.
-Dropped events are ones the system dropped or discarded due to rate limits, quotas, spike protection, or because of invalid data.
+The "Usage" tab shows you the events (errors and transactions) and attachments Sentry has received across your entire organization along with a list of all projects and their consumption of each of those.
+Your usage falls into one of three categories: Accepted, Filtered, or Dropped.
+Filtered events and attachments are ones that were blocked due to your inbound data filter rules.
+Dropped events and attachments are ones the system dropped or discarded due to rate limits, quotas, spike protection, or because of invalid data.

 You can see which projects have had a recent spike or are the most active and may need more attention.
 On this page, you can also control the date range that’s displayed, allowing you to focus on a smaller period of time or zoom out for a longer view.
 The page is designed for org admins, but is available to all team members.
 This is helpful if a team member who isn't an admin is tasked with reviewing these statistics.
 Also, this allows team members associated with specific projects to use this page to investigate why their events are being dropped.

 With the dropdowns at the top of the page, you can set whether the page displays stats for errors, transactions, or attachments, as well as the date range.
 With the date selector, the time period can be set from an hour to a maximum of 90 days, and all of the page elements change dynamically when you update this setting.